supposedly/nutshell/README.md

 ## Glossary of Nutshell-specific terms
 - **variable**: Either a literal statelist or a name referring to one.
-- **expression**: Anything that resolves to a statelist, including varnames and operations.
+- **expression**: Anything that resolves to a statelist: statelists themselves, varnames, and/or operations.
-- **state list** (or state-list, statelist): An ordered sequence of cellstates or expressions (written literally).
+- **statelist** (or state-list, state list): An ordered sequence of cellstates or expressions, written literally.
-  This is referred to as a "variable" in Golly, but here it's better to distinguish it from the prior terms.
+  This is referred to as a "variable" in Golly, but in Nutshell it's more important to distinguish it from the prior terms.
-- **directive**: A declaration following the form `name: value` that describes anything about a ruletable.
+- **directive**: A declaration following the form `name: value` that describes something about a ruletable.
 - **term**: One individual element of a transition napkin.
-- **napkin** (or transition napkin): Referring to the cells in another's neighborhood, including their states.
-Coined by conwaylife forum contributor 83bismuth38.
+- **napkin** (or transition napkin): Refers to the cells in another cell's neighborhood *including* each one's state.
+Coined by
+  Conwaylife forum contributor 83bismuth38.
 (In contrast, the term "neighborhood" refers only to the positions of these cells)

 ## What's new
 ### Directives